dbasso98/Algorithmic_Design/Homeworks/HW2/homework_batch_II_DB.md

 (a) Give the definition of Red-Black Trees.

-Red Black trees are Binary Search Trees satisfying the following conditions:
+Red Black Trees are Binary Search Trees satisfying the following conditions:

 * Each node is either a red or a black node
 * The tree's root is black